Murder of Moïse Mugenyi Kabagambe: Reactions

 The Congolese community in Brazil released a statement to the press.
 On social media, there were several mentions of Kabagambe's death.
 The hashtags "#JustiçaParMoise" and "#JustiçaParaMoiseMugenyi" were used on Twitter.
 Brazilian politicians and celebrities also expressed outrage and disgust at the killing on their social media accounts.

-Both Rio de Janeiro Governor Claudio Castro and Rio de Janeiro Mayor Eduardo Paes made statements on Twitter.
+Both Rio de Janeiro Governor Cláudio Castro and Rio de Janeiro Mayor Eduardo Paes made statements on Twitter.
 Eduardo Paes said Kabagambe's murder was "unacceptable and outrageous", and that those responsible will be punished.
-In another tweet, Paes is shown together with Kabamgabe's family.
+In another tweet, Paes is shown together with Kabagambe's family.

 In a joint statement, the United Nations High Commissioner for Refugees (UNHCR), International Organization for Migration (IOM), and PARES Caritas RJ stated; "are following the case, hoping that the crime will be clarified.
 At this moment, the organizations express their sincere condolences and solidarity to Kabagambe's family and to the Congolese community residing in Brazil."
-The Brazilian chapter of Amnesty International published a statement repudiating the violence against Kabamgabe, stating the murder was "a blatant and unacceptable case of violation of the human right to life and human dignity".
+The Brazilian chapter of Amnesty International published a statement repudiating the violence against Kabagambe, stating the murder was "a blatant and unacceptable case of violation of the human right to life and human dignity".

-Human Rights Watch said the murder is "deplorable", and expressed solidarity with Kabamgabe's family and the Congolese community in Brazil.
-The Black Coalition for Rights repudiated the killing of Kabamgabe, and affirmed violence against Afro-Brazilians is common.
-The coalition also said it would help organize protests against Kabamgabe's murder.
+Human Rights Watch said the murder is "deplorable", and expressed solidarity with Kabagambe's family and the Congolese community in Brazil.
+The Black Coalition for Rights repudiated the killing of Kabagambe, and affirmed violence against Afro-Brazilians is common.
+The coalition also said it would help organize protests against Kabagambe's murder.

 The DRC's embassy in Brazil denounced the death of Kabagambe and demanded answers from Brazilian authorities.
 The diplomatic representation stated there are four other cases of Congolese people who have been murdered in Brazil still waiting for the results of police investigations.
 The Brazilian Ministry of Foreign Affairs (known as Itamaraty), in response, said "Itamaraty expresses its indignation over the brutal murder and hopes those responsible are brought to justice as soon as possible", and also mentioned the process of obtaining refugee status in Brazil.
 The Brazilian ambassador in Kinshasa was summoned by the DRC's Foreign Affairs Minister Christophe Lutundula.

 The kiosks where Kabagambe was killed will become a memorial to Congolese culture, and one of the establishments was given to his family.